Jokeren/GPA/docs/MANUAL.md

 The #1 GPUCodeReorder optimizer suggests reordering a global memory read in a loop of the pathfinder benchmark.
 The estimated speedup is 30% higher than we achieved because instructions after synchronizations depend on the results before synchronizations.
 Therefore, the instructions we can use to hide latency are limited in a fine-grained scope in which the distance between the dependent instruction pairs is short no matter how we arrange instructions.

-## Visualization of instruction blames
+## Visualization of instruction blame

-Using `hpcviewer gpu-database` command opens up a GUI that presents the profile view of the execution, where you can click the *flame* button to drill down the hot code and view instruction blames' source and destination.
+Using `hpcviewer gpu-database` command opens up a GUI that presents the profile view of the execution, where you can click the *flame* button to drill down the hot code and view instruction stall blame sources and destinations.
 We plan to integrate the advice report into the GUI in the near future.

 ![GPA gui](https://github.com/Jokeren/GPA/blob/master/docs/gui.png)